FactomProject/FactomCode/README.md

-NotaryChain
+Factom
 ===========

+Factom provides a way to build applications on the Bitcon blockchain.

-NotaryChain Servers begin by providing proof of existence services, but then move on to provide proof of existence of transforms.
-A list of such entries can be thought of as a NotaryChain.
-A NotaryChain can be used to implement private tokens, smart contracts, smart properties, and more.
+Factom began by providing proof of existence services, but then move on to provide proof of existence of transforms.
+A list of such entries can be thought of as a Factom Chain.
+Factom can be used to implement private tokens, smart contracts, smart properties, and more.

-NotaryChains leverage the Bitcoin Blockchain, but in a way that minimizes the amount of data actually inserted in the Blockchain.
+Factom leverages the Bitcoin Blockchain, but in a way that minimizes the amount of data actually inserted in the Blockchain.
 Thus it provides a mechanism for creating Bitcoin 2.0 services for the trading of assets, securities, commondities, or other complex applications without increasing blockchain "pollution"

 State of Development
 --------------------